-Let’s face it: Eating out is one of our biggest weight loss pitfalls as a society.
-Dining out at restaurants on the weekends or grabbing meals on the go during a busy week are often a fact of life.
+Let’s face it: Grabbing take-out or frequenting restaurants is one of our biggest weight loss pitfalls as a society.
+But grabbing meals on the go during a busy week are often a fact of life.
 Huge portion sizes, decadent dressings, whopping sodium levels and excessive oil continue to plague our pant zippers.

 We’d all love to save money and calories by sitting down to a healthy, home cooked meal, but when that’s not possible, there are ways to mitigate your desire to splurge.
 Keep this guide handy the next time you roll through a drive-through or meet up with friends for a meal out on the town.